4 Ways to Grow a Green Lawn Without Using Harsh Chemicals

 “That being said, lawn care products do play an important role in enabling healthy lawns, which in turn, help protect our waterways, clean our air, as well as many other important environmental benefits,” he says.

-To figure out the best path to organic lawn care, we asked gardening and landscaping pros for their advice on caring for your lawn in an eco-friendly way.
-Just remember: if your lawn care efforts don’t work out, there are always grass alternatives and clever landscape design ideas to disguise a less-than-stellar lawn.
+To figure out the best path to lawn care that is free of chemicals, we asked gardening and landscaping pros for their advice on caring for your lawn in an eco-friendly way.
+Just remember: If your lawn care efforts don’t work out, there are always grass alternatives and clever landscape design ideas to disguise a less-than-stellar lawn.

 Tend to Your Soil

 Healthy grass grows best in healthy soil, so the optimal way to practice organic lawn care for a lush yard—without harsh chemicals—is to create a nutrient-rich, robust foundation.